-You are required to write two short essays (400-700 words each) based on real-world applications of the course material.
+You are required to write two short essays (400-700 words each) based on microeconomic concepts found in the popular media (the Wall Street Journal, Newsweek, etc.).
 The due dates for the essay assignments are February 23 and April 6.
 You must submit these assignments as a Word (.doc) document via WebCT.
 More details about these assignments (and the procedure for turning them in) will be discussed in class and posted on WebCT in late January.